gabbyz297/GWAS_pipeline-/GWAS Pipeline.md

 # GWAS Pipeline

+# Upload raw data files

+scp -r /local/directory/path/to/files/ user@qb.loni.org:/path/to/folder

+# Unzip files

+gunzip -r /path/to/files/*gz.fq

+# Concatenate files from the same sample

+cat samplename_lane_number samplename_lane_number > newsamplename.fq

+##lane number will be different since reads were run on different lanes but the last number should be the same

 # Run FastQC on all samples to check quality of reads

 for i in /path/to/files/*.fq do /path/to/FastQC/fastqc $i; done

 # FastQC creates fastqc.html files that need to be downloaded to computer to view